the-turing-way/the-turing-way/book/website/reproducible-research/licensing/ethics-informed-licensing.md

 >
 > 	**d.** To generate or disseminate personal identifiable information that can be used to harm an individual;
 >
-> 	**e.** To generate or disseminate information and/or content (e.g. images, code, posts, articles), and place the information and/or content in any context (e.g. bot generating tweets) without expressly and intelligibly disclaiming that the information and/or content is machine generated;
+> 	**e.** To generate or disseminate information and/or content (for example images, code, posts, articles), and place the information and/or content in any context (for example bot generating tweets) without expressly and intelligibly disclaiming that the information and/or content is machine generated;
 >
 > 	**f.** To defame, disparage or otherwise harass others;
 >
-> 	**g.** To impersonate or attempt to impersonate (e.g. deepfakes) others without their consent;
+> 	**g.** To impersonate or attempt to impersonate (for example deepfakes) others without their consent;
 >
 > 	**h.** For fully automated decision making that adversely impacts an individual’s legal rights or otherwise creates or modifies a binding, enforceable obligation;
 >